Skip to Content

 We also used grenadine syrup produced by Monin.
 This French company doesn’t add any artificial colors or flavors to its bright red pomegranate syrup which makes it better than other commercial grenadine syrups.

-How to Craft a Tequila Sunrise Cocktail
+How To Craft A Tequila Sunrise Cocktail

 Tequila Sunrise Mise en Place

-It was go time once we gathered the necessary Tequila Sunrise ingredients and tools.
+It was go time once we gathered the necessary Tequila Sunrise ingredients and tools. | Image: ©2foodtrippers

 The Tequila Sunrise is a lazy mixologist’s dream.
 Not only does this cocktail look and taste great, it’s also super easy to craft with the most basic of equipment.